Summary of how funds can be repatriated from your jurisdiction (ie dividends or redemption)

 A branch is also defined as South African "resident" for Exchange Control purposes and is therefore required to comply with South Africa's Exchange Control regulations imposed by the South African Reserve Bank (SARB).

-Where a branch is required to be audited (in terms of the South African Companies legislation), profits may be remitted freely from South Africa on presentation of copies of the relevant documentation to the branch's Authorized Dealer (being the commercial bankers) (eg, auditor's certificate confirming distribution is made from earned profits).
+Where a branch is required to be audited (in terms of the South African Companies legislation), profits may be remitted freely from South Africa on presentation of copies of the relevant documentation to the branch’s Authorized Dealer (being the commercial bankers) – for example, an auditor’s certificate confirming distribution is made from earned profits.

 Where a branch is not required to be audited, profits may be remitted on presentation of inter alia copies of the Annual Financial Statements as prepared by the accounting officer.